ppy/osu-wiki/news/2018-11-01-beatmap-spotlights-summer-2018.md

 [![](/wiki/shared/news/2018-11-01-beatmap-spotlights-summer-2018/osu/i-got-that-tune.jpg)](http://osu.ppy.sh/beatmapsets/793027)

-Here's the map of Chinese Man's "I Got That Tune (Tha Trickaz Remix)", brought to you by [toybot](https://osu.ppy.sh/users/2848604).
-Switching between different music styles and speeds, toybot works perfectly with their clean, organized mapping style.
-Those beautiful tricks on slider shapes and slider velocities also make this map quite outstanding.
-Don't forget to show your support to this!
+Here's a map of Chinese Man's "I Got That Tune (Tha Trickaz Remix)", brought to you by [toybot](https://osu.ppy.sh/users/2848604).
+Switching between different music styles and speeds, toybot works perfectly with their clean, organized mapping style, sporting a variety of beautiful tricks incorporating both slider shapes and slider velocities to make this map something quite outstanding.

 [![](/wiki/shared/news/2018-11-01-beatmap-spotlights-summer-2018/osu/the-raven-that-refused-to-sing.jpg)](http://osu.ppy.sh/beatmapsets/767446)

 [Mismagius](https://osu.ppy.sh/users/19048) did a great job with their map of Steven Wilson's "The Raven That Refused to Sing".
-With a song that's full of emotions, its details are perfectly represented through different spacings and slidershapes.
-The smooth hitsounding matches the song perfectly, providing good contrast between calm and intense sections.
+With a track that's full of emotions, its details are perfectly represented through different spacings and slider shapes.
+The smooth hitsounding compliments the song superbly, providing contrast between the calm and intense sections.
 You should definitely try this map out!

 [![](/wiki/shared/news/2018-11-01-beatmap-spotlights-summer-2018/osu/you-and-beautiful-world.jpg)](http://osu.ppy.sh/beatmapsets/782784)